Estecka/mc-Variants-CIT-wiki/Precondition Cheat-Sheet.md

 	// Enchantment must be absent from the item.
 	"!enchantment.vanishing_curse": { "greater_than": 0 },

+	// Namespaced keys in nbt path don't require special syntax.
+	"enchantment.illagerplus:illagerbane": { "greater_than": 7 },

-	// Component must exist.
+	// Component or data must exist.
 Any value allowed.
 	// (Empty array = empty chain of transforms = no-op) "equippable": [],
-	// Component must not exist.
+	// Component or data must not exist.
 	"!consumable": []
 }
 ```